ProjectLibertyLabs/gateway/docs/src/Run/README.md

 Each service requires connection to a Redis instance.
 The `REDIS_URL` environment variable is set to `redis://redis:6379` by default.
 If you are using a different Redis instance, you can set the `REDIS_URL` environment variable to the appropriate connection string.

 Each service also requires a docker network (or equivalent) to connect to any other containers.
-The default network is set to `gateway_net`.
+The default network is set to `gateway-net`.
 If you are using a different network, you can edit the `networks:` environment variable in the `docker-compose.yaml` to the appropriate network name.

 Some services require a connection to an IPFS instance.
 See the [IPFS Setup Guide](./IPFS.md) for more information.